+Our return policy accommodates returns for (i) discontinued products, (ii) store closings and (iii) products that have reached or exceeded their designated expiration date.
 We do not impose a period of time within which product may be returned.
 All requests for product returns must be submitted to us for pre-approval.
 The main components of our returns policy are: (i) we will accept returns that are due to damaged product that is un-saleable and such return request activity fall within an acceptable range, (ii) we will accept returns for products that have reached or exceeded designated expiration dates and (iii) we will accept returns in the event that we discontinue a product provided that the customer will have the right to return only such items that it purchased directly from us.
 We will not accept return requests pertaining to customer inventory "Overstocking" or "Resets".
 We will only accept return requests for product in its intended package configuration.
 We reserve the right to terminate shipment of product to customers who have made unauthorized deductions contrary to our return policy or pursue other methods of reimbursement.
 We compensate the customer for authorized returns by means of a credit applied to amounts owed or to be owed and in the case of discontinued product only, also by way of an exchange.
 We do not have any significant product exchange history.

-As of December 31, 2010 and December 31, 2009, we included a provision for sales allowances of \$106,000 and \$127,000, respectively, which are reported as a reduction to account receivables.
-We also included an estimate of the uncollectability of our accounts receivable as an allowance for doubtful accounts of \$13,000 and \$23,000 as of December 31, 2010 and 2009, respectively.
-Additionally, accrued advertising and other allowances as of December 31, 2010 include \$1.5 million for estimated future sales returns, \$1.2 million for cooperative incentive promotion costs and \$828,000 for certain other advertising and marketing promotions.
-As of December 31, 2009 accrued advertising and other allowances include \$1.5 million for estimated future sales returns and \$586,000 for cooperative incentive promotion costs.
+As of December 31, 2011 and December 31, 2010, we included a provision for sales allowances of \$101,000 and \$106,000, respectively, which are reported as a reduction to account receivables.
+We also included an estimate of the uncollectability of our accounts receivable as an allowance for doubtful accounts of zero and \$13,000 as of December 31, 2011 and 2010, respectively.
+Additionally, accrued advertising and other allowances as of December 31, 2011 include \$1.7 million for estimated future sales returns, \$1.0 million for cooperative incentive promotion costs and \$279,000 for certain other advertising and marketing promotions.
+As of December 31, 2010 accrued advertising and other allowances include \$1.5 million for estimated future sales returns, \$1.2 million for cooperative incentive promotion costs and \$828,000 for certain other advertising and marketing promotions.